PIFSC-NMFS-NOAA/PIFSC-DBLoggingModule/docs/Database Logging Module Documentation.md

 - Log all application/database errors so they can be used for troubleshooting purposes
 - Avoid excessive logging messages in production applications and PL/SQL code.
 Since each logging message is stored in the database it can cause the DB_LOG_ENTRIES table to require a substantial amount of database tablespace.
   - Debugging messages should be used to facilitate the development and troubleshooting process but the DLM procedure calls should be removed or commented out before migrating to the production platform
+  - \*Note: Debugging messages can be prevented from being logged in the database by  [loading the runtime configuration option](#load-the-runtime-configuration-options) appropriately